Written advance directives are crucial to ensure that healthcare preferences are honored if you are no longer able to make decisions for yourself.

 Advance directives help:

-- Clarify Wishes: Advance directives allow you to document specific medical treatments you wants or do not want, such as life-support measures, resuscitation, or artificial nutrition and hydration.
+- Clarify Wishes: Advance directives allow you to document specific medical treatments you want or do not want, such as life-support measures, resuscitation, or artificial nutrition and hydration.

 - Relieve Family Burden: Outlining your preferences in advance directives helps family members make difficult decisions during stressful situations, reducing emotional strain and potential conflicts.